 Concentration Approval for Non-Brown Work

 Subject to a concentration advisor's approval, students may substitute non-Brown work for concentration requirements.
-Examples might include approved study-abroad courses, pre- or post-Brown transfer credit, advanced placement test scores, or a summer internship completed as part of a professional track, capstone, or Engaged Scholars Program practicum.
+Examples might include approved study-abroad courses, pre- (for transfer students) or post-Brown transfer credit, advanced placement test scores, or a summer internship completed as part of a professional track, capstone, or Engaged Scholars Program practicum.
 Transfer credit (as defined above) is not required to grant concentration credit; however, some concentration advisors may make concentration credit approval conditional upon University transfer credit approval, so students are advised to consult with their concentration advisor for specific policies.
 Students and concentration advisors may find instructions for incorporating non-Brown work into a student's concentration course plan in the Information Technology ASK knowledgebase.